arranf/arranf.github.io/docs/cv/README.md

 <block title="Spark Development Network" subtitle="Developer, Remote" years="June 2018-February 2019">

 I built and designed features to specification for clients, incorporating them into the core OSS product when appropriate, or building them as a custom solution when not.
-Solutions were built to work at scale while maintaining high performance and reliability on both on-premise or cloud infrastructure.
+Solutions were built to work at scale while maintaining high performance and reliability on both on-premise and cloud infrastructure.

-My primary focus was as the lead developer for a strategic partner which required me to translate informal client requests into requirements, provide an effort estimate, produce a specification, and communicate the requirements with other developers to plan the feature as part of the ongoing product release cycle.
+My primary focus was coordinating the development for a key strategic partner which required me to translate informal client requests into requirements, provide an effort estimate, produce a specification, and communicate the requirements with other developers to plan the feature as part of the ongoing product release cycle.

 During my time I introduced developer best practices including code reviews and tools for enforcing code style and static analysis.